ZhangGe6/onnx-modifier/readme.md

 ## Delete node

-There are two modes for deleting node: `Delete With Children` and `Delete Single Node`. `Delete Single Node` only deletes the clicked node, while `Delete With Children` also deletes all the node rooted on the clicked node, which is convenient and nature if we want to delete a long path of nodes.
+There are two modes for deleting node: `Delete With Children` and `Delete Single Node`. `Delete Single Node` only deletes the clicked node, while `Delete With Children` also deletes all the node rooted on the clicked node, which is convenient and natural if we want to delete a long path of nodes.

 > The implementation of `Delete With Children` is based on the backtracking algorithm.